onlyonehas/bank-statement-php-test/README.txt

 * Execution of a script should not take longer than 30 seconds.
 * Completion of this task should not take longer than 2 hours of your time.
 * We want to check your application architecture skills so use the OOP paradigm please.
-* We ask you not to publish your solution to this task anywhere.